karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - The `README.md` file will provide documentation and usage instructions for the shared library.

 - [ ] Task 3: Extract the logic for the versioning stage
-  - Create a new file named `VersioningStage.groovy` under the `src/org/example` directory.
+  - In the Jenkins Shared Library repository, create a new file named `VersioningStage.groovy` under the `src/org/example` directory.
   - Move the logic for the versioning stage from the Jenkinsfile to `VersioningStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example: